File dates come in two varieties:

 “camera time”: whatever the camera’s clock was set to when the photo was taken.
 You can use A Better Finder Attributes’

-action to batch adjust this time in your photos.
+Adjust Content Creation Date action to batch adjust this time in your photos.

-Some digital photos also contain TIFF
+Some digital photos also contain TIFF meta-data, such as the TIFF Create Date.
+A Better Finder Attributes can

 manipulate this date or remove it altogether.
-Some applications confusingly present this as the DateTimeDigitized
+Some applications confusingly present this as the DateTimeDigitized,

-so if A Better Finder Attributes shows that there is no DateTimeDigitized
+so if A Better Finder Attributes shows that there is no DateTimeDigitized in a file but another application disagrees

 this might be the reason.